 About the Fair Close Centre

 The Fair Close Centre was opened by the Queen Mother in November 1967 and in 2017, we celebrated 50 years of continuous service to the senior citizens of West Berkshire.
 Our aim has always been to enrich the lives of older people by providing a place to go to spend time with friends and to meet new people.
 From singing and card games to crafts, flower arranging and bingo, there’s something for everyone.
-Our kitchen provides a freshly cooked two-course lunch seven days a week and delivers hot meals to those who are unable to come to the Centre.
+Our kitchen provides a freshly cooked two-course lunch six days a week (Sunday to Friday) and delivers hot meals to those who are unable to come to the Centre.
 Additional services include the hairdressing salon and foot health service are available on a regular basis at affordable rates.
 The Fair Close Centre is staffed by a team of full and part-time staff together with more than 70 volunteers who fulfil a variety of roles from delivering meals on wheels to serving hot drinks in the cafe.
 The Fair Close Centre offers fun, food and friendship to ensure that our members feel involved and connected in a caring community.

 The Fair Close Centre has a team of full and part-time staff supported by wonderful volunteers who help to serve meals at the centre, organise activities and deliver the meals on wheels.

 We welcome new members and always need new volunteers, so why not join us today!

 James Wilcox – Chief Executive

 Georgie Cherryman – Community Outreach and Meals on Wheels Co-ordinator

 Fiona Grindrod – Meals on Wheels Co-ordinator